Skip to content

 • Storagegdata/access+gdata/hh5+gdata/hr22+gdata/ki32 (minimum)

-This is a list of all project data storage (joined by + signs) needed for the ACCESS-CM simulation.
+This is a list of all project data storage, joined by plus (+) signs, needed for the ACCESS-CM simulation.
 In ARE, storage locations need to be explicitly defined to access data from within a VDI instance.

 Every ACCESS-CM simulation can be unique and input data can originate from various sources.
 Hence, if your simulation requires data stored in project folders other than access, hh5, hr22 or ki32, you need to add those projects to the storage path.